Tan-Zhi-Yuan/excel-ops-automation/README.md

 > **File:** [Report_Updater.bas](./Report_Updater.bas)
 >
 > **The Problem:**
-> Weekly reporting involved manually opening a massive source file, searching for specific data blocks ("Accuracy Report Summary") scattered across multiple sheets, copying them into a tracker, and then saving a macro-free copy for management.
-This process took 45+ minutes per week.
+> This reporting involved manually opening a massive source file, searching for specific data blocks of data scattered across multiple sheets, copying them into a tracker, and then saving a macro-free copy for management.
+This process took 30+ minutes.
 >
 > **The Solution:**
 > * **Configuration Table:** Uses an Excel Table to map Source Sheets to Destination Sheets, allowing users to add new metrics without changing code.